Aboriginal Business Administration Certificate

-Decision making in contemporary organizations is simultaneously impacted by a complex mingling of external policies - from both the private and public sectors - across the local, provincial, national and increasingly international levels.
-Therefore, this Policy Analysis course introduces students to strategic management frameworks for policy analysis that will assist them in understanding the impact that external policies have upon organizational decision making.
+Decision making in contemporary organizations is simultaneously impacted by complex internal and external forces - in both the private and public sectors - across the local, provincial, national and increasingly international levels.
+This course introduces students to strategic management and ethical frameworks that will assist them in understanding the impact these forces have upon organizational decision making.

 - COMM 347: Aboriginal Business in Canada